gee creek

 How to be Safe When You Hike

 Now for the bad news.
-Around the three-quarter mile is where things get more dicey.
+Around the three-quarter mile is where things get a little dicey.
 This is where you’ll see the remains of the quartz flume.
 With Gee Creek to your immediate left and a sheer rock face to your right, the trail forces you to carefully navigate broken boulder cliffs between the two.
-My friend did not feel comfortable attempting this so this is the point where we turned around to enjoy a spot in the creek further downstream.
+My friend did not feel comfortable attempting this so we decided to turn around here to enjoy a spot in the creek further downstream.

 Where is Gee Creek?

-Gee Creek is a little off the beaten path so be sure to follow your GPS by using its exact location HERE.
+Gee Creek is a little off the beaten path so be sure to follow your GPS.
 Also note that the last mile of road is rough asphalt and eventually gravel.
 If it’s rained recently there may even be big mud puddles to navigate as well.
-I had no issues getting to the trailhead in my vehicle though.
-There’s plenty of parking at the end of the road which is where the trailhead begins.
+I had no issues getting to the trailhead in my vehicle.
+There’s plenty of parking at the end of the road, which is where the trailhead begins.
 Note there’s another trailhead here as well that takes you up Starr Mountain.
 We’ll have to save that hike for another time though.

 When to go to Gee Creek

-We visited Gee Creek on a Sunday afternoon and although there were other people there I would not say it was busy.
-That being said, I believe this trail is more off the beaten path so you can really visit at any time, for now.
-That could change later on though.
+We visited Gee Creek on a Sunday afternoon in June, and although there were other people there I would not say it was busy.
+That being said, I believe this trail is more off the beaten path so you can really visit at any time.

 In Closing

 I would like to go back and make it just a quarter of a mile further upstream to see Gee Creek Falls.
 One day I will, hopefully.
-But even if not it’s still worth the trip to enjoy a day by the creek.
-So even if you don’t go further than we did, know that it’s still well-worth it for an easy hike to enjoy nature and Gee Creek.
+But even if not, it’s still worth the trip to enjoy a day by the creek.
+So even if you don’t go farther than we did, know that it’s still well worth it for an easy hike to enjoy nature and Gee Creek.